reddit12345/COMP3040A2/README.md

 # Instructions
 ## Use a lightweight Markdown
-- Using a lightweight Markdown editor to write your resume and your README files is essential as it will broaden the compatibility of that file to be
+- Using a lightweight Markdown editor to write your resume and your README file is essential as it will broaden the compatibility of that file all across any devices and/or sites.
+- Structure
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbODQ3ODU1MTIsLTExNjkwMjM4MDEsMTUzNz
-czMTkzOSwxODIwNjYzNjI2LC0yMDg4NzQ2NjEyXX0=
+eyJoaXN0b3J5IjpbLTMyOTM0NTU2OSwtMTE2OTAyMzgwMSwxNT
+M3NzMxOTM5LDE4MjA2NjM2MjYsLTIwODg3NDY2MTJdfQ==
 -->